godhelpjun/mk-sql-data/Prerequisites.md

-In order to use examples which are connecting to the database have to create a database / schema and a user, which owns this database/schema.
+In order to use examples which are connecting to the database you have to create a database / schema and a user, which owns this database/schema.
 Then you will be able to use the example files

 # Using MySQL